NOTE: Updates to this story are posted at the end of the page.

 - Pray for Ahmed, his family, and those involved in the legal process.
 (Click here if you would like to receive FMI’s Quarterly Prayer Targets.)

-- Pray that the prosecution is thwarted in any attempt to fabricate evidence or prop up false witnesses now that they are under pressure one last time to provide evidence.
+- Pray that the prosecution is thwarted in any attempt to fabricate evidence, prop up false witnesses, or physically harm Ahmed and his family or Ahmed’s defense attorney.

 - Intercede for the emotional, physical, and spiritual well-being of Ahmed and his family.
 Pray that Satan’s darts which aim to cause this brother or his family to doubt God’s goodness or faithfulness or give in to discouragement would constantly fail in their effectiveness.